 Colin is currently attending Saddleback College, majoring in engineering.
 He graduated in May, 2017 from Capistrano Valley High School.
 As a leader of Capo’s drumline, he spent much of his time interacting and teaching prospective percussionists.
 Additionally, Colin was very involved in his band's wind ensemble, playing the role as principle percussionist.
 These positions have taught him many skills necessary in communication and teaching.
 Academically, Colin was an AP student who is taking many difficult classes, such as Calculus BC and Physics C. He wishes to use this education in order to achieve a college education in engineering.

 Maya Yesharim, Instructor

-Maya will be starting at Chapman College in fall, 2017.
-She graduated this year from San Juan Hills High school and had always had a passion for math and teaching.
+Maya is a freshman attending Chapman College after graduating last May from San Juan Hills High school, and has always had a passion for math and teaching.
 At San Juan Hills High School, she took Calculus BC which is the hardest math course available in high school and is a college level course.
 Maya has tutored middle schoolers and high schoolers for the last seven years, as well as babysat frequently.
 She also was involved in a class at school called Teach 2 Learn where she further advanced her skills in education.
 Further, she is a gymnastics coach at World Elite gymnastics, teaching beginners and advanced athletes the skills they need to master the sport.
 Here, she also trains as an elite trampolinist.
 She travels the country and the world competing and has become a 3 time state champion, and 3 time national medalist.